silasnevstad/NBA3.0/README.md

 ## Overview

 A machine learning model designed to predict the outcome of NBA matches.
 The model has been trained on data from 2010 to 2022 predicting the expected offenseive and defensive strength.
+Using a combination of those predictions and ELO ratings, I then calculate offensive and defensive strengths for each team, with which I can predict the outcome of upcoming games, and determine whether my odds have an edge over Vegas.

 <p align="right">(<a href="#top">back to top</a>)</p>